 One of the most adaptable outdoor bonsai trees, Japanese maple (Acer palmatum) is a hardy yet beautiful deciduous tree with numerous cultivars that present a wealth of colorful fall foliage.

 This tree likes sunny spots, but will struggle with midday heat and might do well to be in light shade during those hours.
-Additionally, it is fairly frost hardy (though it should be protected from hard frost).
-The Japanese maple will benefit from leaf pruning every other year to keep leaf size small, and weekly low-nitrogen doses of bonsai fertilizer.
+Additionally, it is fairly frost-hardy (though it should be protected from hard frost).
+The Japanese maple will benefit from leaf pruning every other year to keep leaf size small, and weekly low-nitrogen doses of bonsai fertiliser.
 It likes its soil to be well-watered, especially during the growing season.

 Cotoneaster horizontalis, often called rock Cotoneaster or rockspray Cotoneaster (as it is popularly planted on rock in bonsai culture), is a great bonsai tree for beginners, or for anybody who might be intimidated by growing a bonsai.
-It features attractive leaf displays that change colors with the seasons; pretty white, pink, or red springtime blossoms; and bright red berries in the fall.
+It features attractive leaf displays that change colour with the seasons; pretty white, pink, or red springtime blossoms; and bright red berries in autumn.

-In temperate growing zones, this low-growing shrub can be placed in full sun or part shade, but it does require protection from frost and extreme heat (though some cultivars will do better in hotter climates).
+This low-growing shrub can be placed in full sun or part shade in temperate growing zones, but it does require protection from frost and extreme heat (though some cultivars will do better in hotter climates).
 It prefers dry soil, but don't allow it to completely dry out.
 Cotoneaster tolerates wiring in the spring before blossoming.

 Indian Laurel Fig

-A stunning tree specimen, Indian laurel fig, or Ficus retusa, is another variety that is great for beginners—it recovers readily from pruning mistakes (mistakes that might permanently stunt other types of bonsai trees).
+A stunning tree specimen, Indian laurel fig, or Ficus retusa, is another variety that is great for beginners – it recovers readily from pruning mistakes (the kind that might permanently stunt other types of bonsai trees).

 The common beech (Fagus sylvatica) has stunning autumn color on its naturally small leaves, the size of which are perfect for bonsai styling.
 The beech is a slow-growing tree that loves a bright outdoor location with no direct sunlight and moist but not wet soil.